-In the late 1990s some event must have gripped me and I was suddenly all set on finding out about the fate of the Danish Jews and their “Flight to Sweden in 1943”.
-Maybe my intense involvement followed upon my getting hold of Herbert Pundik’s remarkable book “In Denmark It Couldn’t Happen“.
-I was now all prepared to do
+In the late 1990s some World War II event must have gripped me and I was suddenly all aflame, set on finding out about the fate of the Danish Jews and their “Flight to Sweden in 1943”.
+Maybe my intense involvement followed upon my getting hold of Herbert Pundik’s remarkable book “In Denmark It Could Not Happen“.
+I was now all prepared to do thorough research concerning the big issue of Jews and World War II.
+I would read all the books I could find about the fate of the German and Danish Jews and then write something about it.

-Herbert Pundik was in September1943 a Jewish-Danish gymnasium student who escaped to Sweden with his family in the early days of October 1943.
+Herbert Pundik was in September1943 a Jewish-Danish gymnasium student in Copenhagen.
+He and his family managed, after a lot of failed attempts, to escape to Sweden in the early days of October 1943.
 He graduated with studentexamen in a school set up in Lund for Danish refugee youths.
 Books for the students were smuggled across the Sound.
-As soon as the German occupation of Denmark was over on May 5, 1945, he returned to his own country and worked on continuing to give help to those in need.
-He went on to become a political columnist for the top Danish newspaper Politiken, for which he was the executive editor for over twenty years.
+As soon as the German occupation of Denmark was over on May 5, 1945, he returned to his own country and worked on giving help to those in need.
+He went on to become a political columnist for the leading Danish newspaper Politiken, for which he was the executive editor for over twenty years.

 I got in touch with Herbert Pundik through his publisher and we exchanged a few letters.
-He lived in Tel Aviv and was still writing his excellent columns for Politiken.
-He was indeed commuting weekly between Copenhagen and Tel Aviv for many years.
+He lived in Tel Aviv and was still writing his excellent columns for the leading Danish daily Politiken.
+He was in fact editor of the newspaper.
+He actually commuted weekly between Copenhagen and Tel Aviv for many years.

 Once, some time in the late 1990s, I was supposed to get together with Herbert Pundik and his wife in Paris.
 However, I was not feeling well at all, and sadly I could not make it.

 My readings about the fate of the Jews and World War II got to be fascinating and varied.
 Starting with the Danish Jews and their flight to Sweden after October 1943, I realized that one book opened up a new question that called for an answer.
-So what Herbert Pundik told us about in his book got to be the stepping stone to a lot of books I ended up reading about the fate of the Jews and World War II.
+So what Herbert Pundik told us about in his book got to be the stepping stone to a lot of books I ended up reading about the fate of the Jews and World War II, in Denmark, in Germany and then finally in Sweden.

 Among other literature I managed to get a Swedish library (Uppsala University Library, I believe) to send me copies of two research papers about Swedish Nazi political parties in the 30s and 40s.
 There was one National Socialist party for the upper classes, another one for the working classes, and, I believe, a third party that completely followed the line of the Third Reich Nazi party.
 I had known nothing of established Nazi political parties in my own county.
-Well, I was learning a lot.
+I was shocked and, well, I was learning a lot.

 I managed, even though with quite some difficulty, to get hold of all the books I wanted to read.
 As it seemed impossible to get hold of one book in Danish that I wanted, I appealed to Herbert Pundik who lent me his copy.
 He later let me know I could keep it since he had managed to get a copy from a friend.